MicrosoftDocs/sql-docs/docs/advanced-analytics/r/operationalizing-your-r-code.md

 ## Boost performance and scale

-Although the open source R language is known to have limitations, the RevoScaleR package APIs can operate on large datasets and benefit from multi-threaded, multi-core, multi-process in-database computations.
+Although the open-source R language has known limitations with regards to large data sets, the [RevoScaleR package APIs](ref-r-revoscaler.md) included with SQL Server Machine Learning Service can operate on large datasets and benefit from multi-threaded, multi-core, multi-process in-database computations.

 If your R solution uses complex aggregations or involves large datasets, you can leverage SQL Server's highly efficient in-memory aggregations and columnstore indexes, and let the R code handle the statistical computations and scoring.